skills/test-with-actions/.github/steps/1-add-a-test-workflow.md

    **Tip**: You can select all four lines of the step and use the <kbd>Tab</kbd> key to adjust the indentation.

-1. Click **Commit changes**, and choose to create a new branch named `ci`.
+1. Click **Commit changes**, choose the "Create a new branch for this commit and start a pull request" option and call the new branch `ci`.
 1. Click **Propose changes**.
 1. Click **Create pull request**.
 1. Wait for a few seconds for the "CI / build (pull_request)" check to be displayed on the pull request.
-This check will fail.
+The check will start running and will then fail.
 This is expected. 🙂
+1. Add a comment to the pull request containing the text: "The linter check is failing."
-1. Refresh the page you're reading now (the README for the repository).
+1. Wait about 20 seconds and then refresh the page you're reading now (the README for the repository).

    A separate Actions workflow in the repository (not the workflow you created) will run and will automatically replace the contents of this README file with instructions for the next step.